wdi-atx-12/custom-api/README.md

 heroku open
 ```

-It's common for code to break "in production" (broken links, different environment, missing dependenies…), even when it works fine "in development" on your computer, so do your best to debug!
-Let us know if you get stuck.
+It's common for code to break "in production" even when it works fine "in development" on your computer (due to different environment variables, missing dependenies, etc).
+Do your best to debug!
+Let us know if you get stuck on deployment issues.

 ## Step 1: Verify the Test Routes in Postman